HayaTamimi/Ganbare/README.md

   - Sign In
   - User authentication with JWT token
   - User Password is hashed upon registering
-  - Update user info
+  - Admin Dashboard
-  - Delete User
+  - User Profile

-  //  add more later
+  -

 ## Technologies Used